Quality assurance - external (EQA)

 EQA resources available for immediate download

-If you are working towards an EQA qualification, guidance for completing the units can be found by scrolling down this page until you see the heading External Quality Assurance.
+If you are working towards an EQA qualification, guidance for completing the units is available.

 Checklist to help centres prepare for an EQA visit (£1.50) (Ref I9018)